Wise Card Australia Review 2026: Is It Better Than Bank Travel Cards?

 Wise travel card for Australians

-What is the Wise card?
+What's the Wise card?

 Wise is a multi-currency account with a debit card.
-You load it with AUD, and it automatically converts to the local currency when you spend — at the real exchange rate, with a low fee.
+You load it with AUD, and it automatically converts to the local currency when you spend, at the real exchange rate, with a low fee.

 Key features:

-How much you actually save
+How much you save

 Let's compare spending $3,000 AUD worth of purchases in Europe (converting to EUR):